compose-spec/compose-spec/build.md

 ### dockerfile

 `dockerfile` sets an alternate Dockerfile.
-A relative path MUST be resolved from the build context.
+A relative path must be resolved from the build context.
 Compose warns users about the absolute path used to define the Dockerfile as it prevents Compose files from being portable.